 However, once your kids turn 18, you have to start issuing them either 1099s or W-2s.

 But this isn’t a bad thing necessarily because now they can show some income on their tax returns, which can help them, say, buy a rental property in their early 20s.

-8. They’re not doing health insurance right.
+8. Most agents aren’t doing health insurance right.